How to Recognize and Defend Yourself Against Social Engineering Attacks

 Disrupting Business Operations: Social engineering is also used to install malware or launch ransomware attacks.
 By convincing an employee to download a malicious attachment or visit a compromised website, attackers can install harmful software that disrupts business operations, encrypts data, and demands ransom for its release.

 Understanding the psychology behind the online scams and the goals of attackers is crucial in developing effective cyber security.
-Awareness and skepticism towards unexpected requests for information or actions can significantly reduce the risk of falling victim to these manipulative tactics.
+Awareness and scepticism towards unexpected requests for information or actions can significantly reduce the risk of falling victim to these manipulative tactics.

 Common Social Engineering Attack Types and How to avoid becoming a victim